 When ending the life of a package, it is considered a best-practice to make it available for free and open-source (if possible) to potentially inspire future creators to enter the jailbreaking industry

 Users often have very interesting ideas and opinions, you should listen to them to improve your creativeness and therefore your packages.
-You might read the same type of feedback multiple times, but that is not a valid reason to not respond to your customers, telling that it has already been mentioned and that you are thinking about it is the correct way to engage with your customers and helps them feel listened to.
+You might read the same type of feedback multiple times, but that is not a valid reason not to respond to your customers, telling that it has already been mentioned and that you are thinking about it is the correct way to engage with your customers and helps them feel listened to.

 Refunds should be executed in a reasonable timeframe after purchase.
 You have the right to deny refunds that appear fraudulent or that do not respect your refund policy.
 This refund policy must also comply with the laws in the country you are selling your packages from.

-Considering that widgets are relatively easy to make, it is considered as a "best-practice" to not set a price tag onto it.
+Considering that widgets are relatively easy to make, it is considered as a "best-practice" not to set a price tag onto it.
 In case you decide to ignore this and set a price tag to your widgets, the maximum price should be to $1.00.

 A widget should be light-weight (typically not exceeding 5mb).
 You have to make sure to only include resources that you are using and properly compress your images.
 Most of the time the size of your package can be reduced by using fewer images and replacing them with SVG or actual code.